HibernationIT/notion2component/README.md

 The getPage function of the notion2component module **cannot be called from the browser**.
 Therefore, you must use a **server side rendering (SSR)** environment or implement a server that calls data.
 We recommend using nextjs rather than reactjs.
+However, because the Notion Template component is a client side rendering (CSR), you must create a CSR component when using nextjs.

 ## Usage
-[Create a client object using the document @notionhq/client](https://github.com/makenotion/notion-sdk-js/blob/main/README.md#usage) and create an n2c object using that object.
+[Create a client object by referencing the @notionhq/client document](https://github.com/makenotion/notion-sdk-js/blob/main/README.md#usage) and create an n2c object using that object.

 ```js
 import { Notion2Component } from '@hibernationit/notion2component'